TritonDataCenter/triton-kubernetes/docs/guide/cluster.md

 ## Cluster

 A cluster is a group of physical (or virtual) computers that share resources to accomplish tasks as if they were a single system.
-The 'create cluster' command allows you to create dedicated nodes for the etcd, worker and control.
+The `create cluster` command allows you to create dedicated nodes for the etcd, worker and control.
 Creating clusters require a cluster manager to be running already.

 To check if cluster manager is exist, run the following: